Give us a call now for an immediate match with a local pro.

 It takes roughly one to three days to have an HVAC system installed or replaced.
 If you only need an air conditioning unit or a furnace, this may take between half a day and two days.
 This timeline will be affected by the size of your house, the accessibility of your system, and any issues your technician uncovers.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
 In Horn Lake, you'll probably want to choose a unit that's on the higher end of this range.
-If your home is larger than 1,000 square feet, central air will generally be more effective than window units for cooling.
+For a house over 1,000 square feet, central air will usually be more effective for cooling than window units.